kashmir96/osoappliance/content/directory/appliance-rental/target-rentals.md

 categories: ["New Zealand"]
 tags: ["Palmerston North"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/target-rentals.webp
+ image: /img/laundryappliance/110.webp
- alt: 'Logo for Target Rentals the Appliance Rental business from Palmerston North, New Zealand'
+ alt: 'NewZealand from targetrentals'
 ---

 Target Rentals is an Appliance Rental business located in Palmerston North, New Zealand.